marcusmchale/breedcafs/README.md

       - Replicates are supported
     * Conditions
       - Each record corresponds to a period of time
+      - Replicates are supported
-      - Un-bound ranges (i.e. no start and/or end time) are supported
+      - Optionally bound ranges (i.e. optional start and/or end time)
     * Curves
+      - Each record corresponds to a single time-point
+      - Replicates are supported
       - An independent (X) and dependent (Y) variable, paired.
         - These are stored as a list of X and a list of Y variables that are the same length and in the paired order (ascending X values)
         - Missing values from Y are removed from X
-      - Records are not accepted that differ in the value of Y at a given time, for a given replicate at a given X value.
+        - Records are not accepted that differ in the value of Y for a given X , for a given replicate at a given X value.
-   * Records are stored as nodes connected to the "ItemFeature" node on the path between an Item and a Feature
+   * Records are stored as nodes connected to the "ItemInput" node on the path between an Item and a Feature
  * Inputs
-   * Standardised set of descriptions for properties, traits, conditions and curves
+   * Standardised set of descriptions for all record types
      * Record Type
      * Name
      * Description